An Overview of Warrior Souls

 Beastmaster/Warlord/Riftblade - A support DPS build, this combination provides you with a wide variety of abilities that improve your entire party or raid.
 This includes stat buffs for allies and debuffs that can be used against opponents.
 Riftblade is essentially a 0-point choice in this combination, so feel free to select a different soul if you think it would be more beneficial.

-Enter the Rift: Guides for New Rift Players
+This post is part of the series: Enter the Rift: Guides for New Rift Players

 Are you starting to get into Trion’s new MMO, Rift?
 This series of articles will provide useful information to get you acquainted with the game’s classes.